polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/getting-started/index.md

 ## 1.a Windows

-> NOTE: Native development of substrate is _not_ very well supported!
+> NOTE: Native development of Substrate is _not_ very well supported!
 It is _highly_ recommend to
 > use [Windows Subsystem Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) (WSL)
 > and follow the instructions for [Ubuntu/Debian](#ubuntudebian).